yungyuc/nsdhw_20au/proposal/shengwen-tw/README.rst

 2. Control

-Usually the problem set up will like: We want to make robots to do something, but there are multiple choices to go, so we construct a quadratic cost function to analogize the energy and find the least energy costing strategy.
+Usually the problem set up will like:

+We want robots to do something, but there are multiple choices, so we construct a quadratic cost function to analogize the energy and choose the least energy costed strategy.

 System architecture
 ###################